How To Follow A Vegan Ketogenic Diet

 In short, yes, a vegan ketogenic diet is possible.
 In my opinion, it can be quite limiting, but nonetheless it can be done.
 The proportion of high-fat plant-based foods is quite low compared to a more traditional paleo eating style.
 This is because plants tend to store starch or sugar as energy whereas animals tend to store more fat.

 At the same time, some of the best plant-based sources of protein also tend to be high in starch.
 This would include things like beans.
 So, when looking for plant-based foods that help provide, enough fat, adequate protein, while also being low in carbs; the list of available foods narrows quickly.
-With some planning and a little creativity however, going ketogenic while following vegan principles can be achieved.
+With some planning and a little creativity however, going on a vegan ketogenic plan can be achieved.

 Vegan Keto Breakdown